Also known as:

 Education and training

-To become a marketing specialist you usually need to complete a degree in commerce or business, with a major in marketing.
+To become a marketing specialist you usually need to study a degree in marketing.